Dietetic Technology (DT)

 A study of public health nutrition programs in the U.S. Topics include: food availability; laws, regulations, and polices; and the influence of socioeconomic, cultural, and psychological factors on food and nutrition behavior.
 Students participate in supervised practice.

-Prerequisites: FYE 120 or placement into ENG 101, and MAT 093 or MAT 105A or MAT 131A or appropriate Math placement, and instructor consent
+Prerequisites: FYE 120 or placement into ENG 101 MAT 093 or MAT 105A or MAT 131A or appropriate Math placement, and instructor consent

 Corequisites: DT 190: Dietetic Professional Practices